rizac/me-compute/README.md

 process routine (see details above).
 The report will scan each process directory in it and create a '.html' file for each 'hdf' found.

+The program does not overwrite existing HTML unless the -f option is given (type as usual
+`[PYPATH]/bin/python [MEPATH]/cli.py report --help` for details)

 ## Misc